 As a non-regulatory land use commission, the Brooklyn Conservation Commission conducts development site plan reviews and forwards recommendations to the other regulatory land use commissions, Inland Wetlands and Planning and Zoning.
 These recommendations are based on review of our natural resource inventory mapping and the potential for impacts from site plan proposals.
 For subdivisions of three or more parcels, Subdivision Regulations stipulate Open Space donations (quit claim or conservation easement) either to the Town of Brooklyn or other not-for-profit land preservation trust or a fee in-lieu of the property donation.

-During the year of 2017, the Brooklyn Conservation Commission reviewed two subdivision plans and recommended a deed restriction with an open space set aside for both.
+During the year of 2018, the Brooklyn Conservation Commission reviewed one subdivision plan and recommended a fee-in-lieu of open space.

 Training